NguyenHongThaiii/cafe-springboot/README.md

 # todolist

+## Doing
+- refactor all code (doing)
 - print structure database to db.diagram (doing)
+- need to refactor code \id to \ when update or delete (WARNING-doing)

+#Todo
+- add statistic
+- need to finish all services impl of all services (For Admin)
+- fix catch by user to by token
+- Convert favourite and review to websocket
+#Done
 - fix image all service (done)
 - fix menu product (done)
 - fix created - updated null when created (done)